itsdarklikehell/SdcardBackupRestore/README.md

 # SdcardBackupRestore
-Backup and restore your sdcard with on linux.
+Backup and restore your sdcard on linux with dd and gzip.
+*experimental* Mount and unmount your backup as loop device for viewing and/or editing.

 To run the script make it executable (if not)